 1. Automatic Drip Coffee Makers

 Since standard black coffee will account for a good portion of your store’s sales, you’ll want a coffee maker that pulls its weight.
 Your coffee maker should be durable enough to produce a high quantity of coffee per day, quick enough to meet demand at the busiest times of the day (usually mornings), and large enough to produce sizable batches of coffee (so that you aren’t always brewing coffee throughout the day).

 Coffee shops often have multiple coffee makers making different blends at the same time, but be careful not to stretch yourself too thin.
 Most successful coffee shop owners suggest keeping three or four blends available at a time.

 Not sure where to start?
 Here’s a list of the highest rated automatic drip coffee makers to compliment your coffee shop equipment list.

 2. A High-Quality Espresso Machine

-Many typical coffee drinks that your customers are likely to order have an element of espresso, either by itself or in combination with steamed milk, so you’ll need an excellent espresso machine.
-Unfortunately, the industrial espresso machine market is sprawling and some of the higher quality machines can cause your budget for capital to skyrocket, so it’s important to understand what makes a good espresso machine and how to shop intelligently to get the best value when you land on the right one.
+Many typical coffee drinks contain espresso, so you’ll need an excellent espresso machine.
+Unfortunately, the industrial espresso machine market is sprawling and some of the higher quality machines might give you sticker shock.
+It’s important to understand what makes a good espresso machine and how to get the best value when you find the right one.

-Here’s a guide on how to shop for espresso machines, including the qualities of high-quality espresso equipment, and what to look for when making a purchase.
+Here’s a guide on how to shop for espresso machines, which explains what high-quality espresso equipment should have and what to look for when buying.

 3. An Industrial Coffee Grinder